 is also desirable but not necessary.
 Finally, students must have strong skills in

-Applications to the Ph.D. program in Economics are accepted beginning September 1.
-Applications must be received by December 31.
+Applications to the Ph.D. program in Economics are accepted beginning October 1st.
+The application deadline is December 1st, though late applications will be accepted through December 15th.
 All students who meet this application deadline will also be considered for financial support, consisting of assistantships and fellowships.
 The Economics Ph.D. program starts in the fall quarter of each year; consequently, new students are not admitted for the winter or spring quarters.

-As part of the online application all students must submit an academic statement of purpose detailing their motivations and goals for pursuing a Ph.D. in Economics at UCI.
+As part of the online application, applicants must submit an academic statement of purpose detailing their motivations and goals for pursuing a Ph.D. in Economics at UCI.
 Students who have a strong preference for UCI’s Economics Ph.D. program should credibly signal that preference in their statement of purpose.

 - Three letters of recommendation from professionals –preferably academic--who can address the student's ability to succeed in a rigorous economics Ph.D. program and do original research.
 These letters can be requested and submitted electronically via the online application system.

-Admission and financial support decisions are made by the UCI Economics Department’s Graduate Admissions Committee, which bases its judgment on the applicant’s academic record, the letters of recommendation, the statement of purpose, GRE test scores, and tests of English language proficiency (if required).
+Admission and financial support decisions are made by the UCI Economics Department’s Graduate Admissions Committee, which bases its judgment on the applicant’s academic record, the letters of recommendation, the statement of purpose and personal history statement, GRE test scores, and tests of English language proficiency (if required).

 Letters of acceptance and financial support offers are typically sent out by March 1.
-Candidates have until April 15 to decide whether to accept such offers.
+Candidates have until April 15 to decide whether to accept these offers.